Louise-Ryan/GPCR-QC/README.md

 # GPCR Classifier
 Python wrapper implementing deeptmhmm to classify GPCR predictions based on the number of detected transmembrane domains.
 Must be executed in the same directory where deeptmhmm is installed.

-Takes only the amino acid fasta file as input.
+Takes only the amino acid fasta file as input: python3 ClassifyOR.py -i <input_fasta.fa>

 Classifications are as follows:
 - 7 TM domains: Complete